dszczer/interview-tasks/README.md

-# interview-tasks
+# Interview Tasks

-Aggregate repository for all interview tasks I've done in my entire career
+Aggregate repository for my interview tasks.

+## How to navigate

+Browse branches of this repository to see each recruitment task separately.
+Each branch will have its own README.md file with task description.